EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tour.md

 In 1825, just before emancipation in NY state, a few African American men and women and the AME Zion Church purchased land from John and Elizabeth Whitehead, a white couple.
 Others followed.
 By 1857 about 50 families lived here—about ⅔ were Black and ⅓ white, most from Ireland.
 There were also three churches and a school.
 The village offered a safer environment than downtown, where epidemics and hostility to Black integration were rife.
 Property enabled Black men to vote (a requirement not applied to white men) and offered some economic freedom.
 Families provisioned themselves and supplemented wages by raising crops and animals.
 Some rented plots for income or to help relatives.
 Some journalists sought to diminish the place out of prejudice or to justify its destruction to build Central Park, but the village was not the poor shantytown they described.
 It was a flourishing, heterogeneous, and complex community.
 These notes highlight just a few of the village’s features and families.

-## 4. All Angels' Episcopal Church & Cemetery
+## 4. All Angels' Episcopal Church and Cemetery

 **model image**